sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 ### Check dependencies filter {#check-dependencies-filter}

-The check dependencies filter is included in every install of Sensu.
+The check dependencies filter is included in every installation of Sensu.
-This filter can be applied to a handler using the `filters` handler definition attribute.
+It lets you specify checks that are dependencies of a given check, so if the dependent check is already alerting, Sensu won't handle the check that is alerting as a result of its dependency.
-The check dependencies filter lets you reduce notification noise by matching events when an event already exists, thereby only notifying for the root cause of a given failure.
+This lets you reduce notification noise by only alerting for the root cause of a given failure.
+The check dependencies filter can be applied to a handler using the `filters` handler definition attribute.

 Here's an example of a handler definition that uses the checks dependencies filter: